Other World Computing: 2000s

-In 2008, OWC moved into a new 37000 ft2 corporate headquarters designed to platinum Leadership in Energy and Environmental Design standards.
+2008 - OWC moved into a new 37000 ft2 corporate headquarters designed to platinum Leadership in Energy and Environmental Design standards.

-In October 2009, a Vestas V39-500 kW wind turbine started generating more electricity than OWC needed to run the facility.
+2009 - OWC expanded its storage line with the OWC Mercury Elite Pro Qx2, a desktop hardware RAID storage product.
+Later that year a Vestas V39-500 kW wind turbine started generating more electricity than OWC needed to run the facility.
 OWC said it was the first technology manufacturer/distributor in the U.S. to become totally on-site wind powered.

 2010s

 Other World Computing was on the Inc. magazine 5000 "Fastest-Growing Privately Owned Companies" and "Computer and Electronics Top 100" list from 2007 through 2013.

-In 2010, OWC announced the Mercury Extreme SSD line of 2.5" SATA solid state drives.
-The OWC Data Doubler, for adding a second internal drive to MacBook, MacBook Pro, Mac mini, and iMac computers was also introduced as was the OWC Slim eSATA ExpressCard Adapter, which adds an eSATA port to Mac and PC notebooks.
+2010 - OWC announced the Mercury Extreme SSD line of 2.5" SATA solid state drives.
+The OWC Data Doubler, for adding a second internal drive to MacBook, MacBook Pro, Mac mini, and iMac computers, was also introduced, as was the OWC Slim eSATA ExpressCard Adapter, which adds an eSATA port to Mac and PC notebooks.

-In 2011, sales revenue was reported as $88.3 million with about 137 employees.
+2011 - Sales revenue was reported as $88.3 million, with about 137 employees.

-In January 2019, OWC acquired fellow external computer storage products and accessories manufacturer Akitio.
+2019 - OWC acquired fellow external computer storage products and accessories manufacturer Akitio.

-Solar Power

-OWC adopted solar power as an energy source at its two largest locations in Woodstock and Austin, TX.
-The Woodstock, IL, solar system will generate 265,000 kWh per year, when combined with power from the wind turbine it brings the Woodstock headquarters’ total alternative power generation capacity to over one million kilowatts.
-It also means that over the course of a year, OWC produces more power than it consumes.

-A similar but smaller array is on the roof of OWC's Austin, TX, building.
-Energized at the beginning of 2014, 160 solar panels generate approximately one-third of the power consumed by the three-story building, including the majority of power that is consumed by OWC.